Lennox Castle in 2014, photographed by Robert Adam at RCAHMS One of a series of aerial photographs of the site

 Lennox Castle has been on the Buildings at Risk register for Scotland since 1992, the website provides a good summary of the history of the building and the site.
 Rather wonderfully, the Book of Lennox Castle produced for the opening ceremony of the hospital in 1936 has been scanned and put online by S J McLaughlin, who has charted the history of the hospital and includes numerous photographs.
 Records from the hospital are deposited with NHS Greater Glasgow and Clyde Archives.

 An extraordinary aerial photo posted early in 2014 shows part of the site after the patients’ blocks had been demolished.
 In 2006 planning permission was granted for this area to be developed as the Celtic FC training centre.
-Below is an aerofilms photograph, taken from the north in 1953, showing Lennox Castle on the right, and the patients’ blocks to the left.
+Below is an aerofilms photograph, taken from the north in 1953, showing Lennox Castle on the right, and the former female division to the left.
 But this was only a part of the hospital site overall.
 The OS map from 1958 shows the other sections of the hospital.
 At this date the blocks to the north-east formed a separate maternity hospital.

 Aerial photograph 1953 in the collection of RCAHMS